cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CPace is a one round protocol between two parties, A and B. At invocation, A and B are provisioned with PRS,G and H.
 Parties will also be provisioned with CI,sid,ADa (for A) and CI,sid,ADb (for B) which will default to the empty string b"" if not used.

 Party identifiers SHALL be integrated into CI and/or ADa and ADb following the guidelines in {{sec-considerations-ids}}.

-A sends the public share Ya and optional associated data ADa to B.
+A sends the public share Ya and associated data ADa to B.
-Likewise, B sends the public share Yb and optional associated data ADb to A.
+Likewise, B sends the public share Yb and associated data ADb to A.
 Both A and B use the received messages for deriving a shared intermediate session key, ISK.

 ## Protocol flow

-Optional parameters and messages are denoted with [].

 ~~~
                         public: G, H

-  A: PRS,[ADa],[CI],[sid]         B: PRS,[ADb],[CI],[sid]
+  A: PRS,ADa,CI,sid         B: PRS,ADb,CI,sid
     ---------------------------------------
  compute Ya    |     Ya,[ADa]     |  compute Yb
                |----------------->|